freenas/cli/README.md

 http://192.168.221.152           http://fe80::20c:29ff:fe23:3169
 127.0.0.1:>
 ```
+[Note:  There may or may not be some kind of animal ASCII art involved here too.
+Do not worry, it is for your own protection.]

 The urls you see here are the various interfaces's providing you access to your freenas box's webgui.
 (Note: You may only see one (IPv4 and IPv6) pair if you just have one interface.)